eric-gonzales/terraform-acm-certificate/README.md

 ## Usage

-The following example deploys a NodeJS-based Lambda function and creates a public-facing API Gateway proxy in front of it.
+The following example queries ACM for a certificate and returns its ARN.

 ```hcl
 module "certificate" {